openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func compareAndSwap(old: Int32, new: Int32, successOrder!: MemoryOrder, failureOrder!: MemoryOrder): Bool
 ```

-Function: CAS operation using the memory ordering specified by `successOrder` on success and `failureOrder` on failure.
+Function: CAS operation using `successOrder` memory ordering on success and `failureOrder` on failure.

-Compares the current value of the atomic type with the value specified by the parameter `old`.
-If they are equal, writes the value specified by `new` and returns `true`; otherwise, does not write the value and returns `false`.
+Compares the current value of the atomic type with the value specified by parameter `old`.
+If equal, writes the value specified by parameter `new` and returns `true`; otherwise, does not write and returns `false`.

 > **Note:**
 >